-Typically, most children who need braces get treatment starting from the ages of 10 to 14.
+Typically, most children who need braces start treatment between the ages of 10 to 14.
 There are situations where a child may need treatment before this, which is known as early orthodontic treatment.

 If a child needs treatment at a younger age, it’s often preventative.
-We can intercept some problems and solve some issues quicker and easier when the patient is a child than if they wait until they’re a teenager or adult.
-While wearing a retainer as a child may not replace the need for braces later on, it will make the braces treatment faster and more effective.
+Orthodontists can intercept some problems and solve some issues quicker and easier when the patient is a child rather than waiting until they’re a teenager.
+Wearing a retainer as a child may not replace the need for braces later on, but it will make the braces treatment faster and more effective.

-Preventative treatment may also ensure a major problem doesn’t occur later on.
+Preventative treatment can also help avoid major problems later on.
 Simple preventative measures can stop tooth loss and overcrowding.

 How do I Know if My Child Needs Early Orthodontic Treatment?